 Now, choose places where you can ask for a “ñapa” – put your answers in the comments and we’ll let you know how you do!

-To know more about Colombian Spanish tips visit Whee Institute blog here.
+And, to know more about Spanish tips visit Whee Institute blog here.

 Written by Mari, profesora at Whee.